-

 Uralic corpora and sources of texts

-Uralic online dictionaries
+Uralic lexical resources, documentation, online dictionaries

-Uralic documentation, blogs and sites
+Uralic culture, blogs and sites

 Other typological databases containing Uralic languages